 The programme combines an intensive set of courses on the substance and methodology of research along with a traditional emphasis on conducting original research.
 In the first year students follow a number of courses in the qualitative and quantitative aspects of research, a course in political behaviour and comparative politics, which reflects the expertise and interests of most members of the Department, and develop a research proposal for the final thesis.

-If you would like to apply for any of the above programmes, please apply online at: http://www.tcd.ie/courses/postgraduate/how-to-apply/
+If you would like to apply for any of the above programmes, please check the details and deadlines at: http://www.tcd.ie/courses/postgraduate/how-to-apply/

 Other relevant Masters programmes offered by Trinity College Dublin include: